hongshin/DiscreteMath/README.md

 of mathematical concept, understanding basics of computation, and reasoning properties of data structures (e.g. sets, relations, permutations, graphs, and trees).
-This course is also purposed to broaden student's interests in Computer Science by engaging the fundamental conepts with their applications in real-world.
+This course is also purposed to broaden student's interests in Computer Science by engaging the fundamental concepts with their applications in real-world.

 ### Class policies ###